Reading

 • Continuous Example: S={xR:x>0}S = \{x \in \mathbb{R}: x > 0\}, with PP defined by an exponential distribution.

-• Stochastic optimization: Algorithms like SGD rely on treating gradients as random variables drawn from a probability space.
+• Stochastic optimization: Algorithms like Stochastic Gradient Descent rely on treating gradients as random variables drawn from a probability space.
+This was a foundational move from building empirical risk minimizers (models fitted to data it’s already seen) that generalizable to unseen data.

 Whether explicit or implicit, probability is the glue that holds machine learning theory together.